Dynamsoft/barcode-reader-javascript-samples/1.hello-world/3.read-video-angular/README.md

 ## Support

-If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or [live chat](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) via the "Let's Chat" button.
+If you have any questions, feel free to [contact Dynamsoft support](https://www.dynamsoft.com/company/contact?utm_source=sampleReadme).